Last updated on November 11, 2014.

 Picture this: a couple is in a committed relationship and they’ve agreed they’re not ready for kids.
 They talk to each other about birth control and maybe he helps her remember to take her pill.
 Maybe he’d like to take even more responsibility for birth control…but he’s got scant options.

 But wait, aren’t there stories about new methods of birth control for guys all the time?
-There was Wired’s “Revolutionary New Birth Control Method for Men,” Fast Company’s “Indonesia Introducing a Male Pill Contraceptive,” and Slate’s “Finally: The Pill for Men”, just to name a few of the most recent.
+There was Wired’s “Revolutionary New Birth Control Method for Men” and Fast Company’s “Indonesia Introducing a Male Pill Contraceptive,” to name a couple.
 Well, where do we sign up?
 In fact, the question is not just where, but when.
 Guys in China and India will have more choices at least a decade before guys in the United States do.